-Dr. Kariman Abelin Genevois is the Staff senior surgeon in charge of the pediatric spine and CP program and the scientific chief officer at the Medico Surgical Center of Les Massues – French Red Cross, Lyon (France).
+Dr. Kariman Abelin Genevois is head of the Orthopedic Department and the scientific chief officer at the Medico Surgical Center of Les Massues – French Red Cross, Lyon (France).

 Dr. Abelin Genevois earned her undergraduate and medical degrees from the University of Lyon.
 She completed her general surgery internship and orthopedic surgery residency at Assistance Publique Hôpitaux de Paris, training both in pediatric and adult orthopedic surgery.
 She completed her specialization by a four year fellowship and 2 years assistant professorship in three of the biggest pediatric hospitals in France, Trousseau Hospital (Paris), Sick Children Hospital of Necker (Paris) and the Mother and Child University Hospital (Lyon).